 - 14.1.
 Unless an extension is approved, the total duration of an Employee's absence on parental leave under the Agreement, including paid and unpaid leave cannot exceed 52 weeks. - 14.2.
-Extensions to the duration of absence on parental leave may be applied for and considered under clause 55.23 of the Agreement.
-Where an extension is granted, the total duration of the absence must be no longer than 24 months (or for an Employee Couple, a combined period of 24 months).
-Consistent with clause 55.23(b)(iv) of the Agreement request for an extension to parental leave may only be refused on reasonable business grounds (see section 15 for further information). - 14.3.
-The Agreement also allows an Employee who is a Primary Caregiver and has exhausted all parental leave entitlements to apply for Extended Family Leave on an annual basis for up to a total of seven years, including any period of Parental Leave (see paragraph 27 below).
+Extensions to the duration of absence on parental leave may be applied for and considered under clause 62.23 of the Agreement.
+Where an extension is granted, the total duration of the absence must be no longer than 24 months.
+Consistent with clause 62.23(b)(iii) of the Agreement request for an extension to parental leave may only be refused on reasonable business grounds (see section 15 of this policy for further information). - 14.3.
+The Agreement also allows an Employee who is a Primary Caregiver and has exhausted all parental leave entitlements to apply for Extended Family Leave on an annual basis for up to a total of seven years, including any period of Parental Leave (see section 29 of this policy).